stuWolf/WolfgangStueckle_T1A3/README.md

 -Markdown

 ## applications used
--pyinstaller to create single executable file, independant of python
+-pyinstaller to create single executable file, independant of python installation